 Every major at UCF requires at least one college-level math course; therefore, all students must take the Math Placement Test (MPT).
 The MPT is an assessment of math skills that students have acquired and is designed to determine proficiency level and placement for math courses.

 Although the MPT must be completed no later than the Friday before the start of your first semester at UCF, we strongly recommend students complete the MPT prior to attending Orientation.
+It will be available in March.
 Students who have their MPT results available at Orientation will be able to receive assistance from their academic advisor to select the most appropriate math course.
 Students who have not taken the MPT by their scheduled Orientation date should expect a delay in registering for a math course at UCF.
 For more information about the Math Placement Test, visit https://utc.sdes.ucf.edu/math/.

 It is highly encouraged, and possibly required, for you to take the Chemistry Placement Test depending on your major.
 Placement results will determine which Chemistry course is appropriate for your comprehension level.
 For more information, visit https://sciences.ucf.edu/chemistry/chemistry-placement/.